The Concord Community Club: From Closed RSL to Cultural Landmark

 -

 Cultural identity can drive design excellence.
-The Croatian heritage wasn't an afterthought bolted onto a generic club fitout.
-It informed every material choice, every spatial decision, every detail.
-That's what makes the venue feel authentic rather than themed.
-Any club with a strong community identity — whether cultural, sporting, or local — can apply the same principle.
+The Croatian heritage was not an afterthought bolted onto a generic club fitout.
+It informed the material choices, the spatial decisions, the details.
+That is what makes the venue feel authentic rather than themed.
+Any club with a strong community identity, whether cultural, sporting, or local, can apply the same principle.

 -